AdguardTeam/AdGuardHome/README.md

 AdGuard Home is a network-wide software for blocking ads & tracking.
 After you set it up, it'll cover ALL your home devices, and you don't need any client-side software for that.

-It operates as a DNS server that re-routes tracking domains to a "black hole," thus preventing your devices from connecting to those servers.
+It operates as a DNS server that re-routes tracking domains to a "black hole", thus preventing your devices from connecting to those servers.
 It's based on software we use for our public [AdGuard DNS](https://adguard.com/en/adguard-dns/overview.html) servers -- both share a lot of common code.

 * [Getting Started](#getting-started)
 * [Comparing AdGuard Home to other solutions](#comparison)